istjohn 9 months ago

 I didn’t say I’d actually do it.
 I’d surely daydream of it.

-• senectus1 13 hours ago
+• senectus1 9 months ago

 id put a bank of ultra bright white LED lights facing the door and a speaker with a recording saying this footage has been sent to a remote location. thank you for closing the door behind you.